prasantaleo/URLAnalyzer/README.md

 Here are the details of the code challenge.
-I suggest you timebox it to no more than 4 hours.
 Your code must compile in Visual Studio 2019 or above and the reviewer should be able to test it easily.

 Write a small user-friendly web site that allows the user to type a URL into an input box and then do the following:

-List all images from the target URL and show them to the user in a carousel or gallery control of some kind (borrow from the internet or write your own).
+List all images from the target URL and show them to the user in a carousel or gallery control of some kind .
-Count all the words (display the total) and display the top 10 occurring words and their count (either as a table or chart of some kind, again you choose or write your own)
+Count all the words (display the total) and display the top 10 occurring words and their count (either as a table or chart of some kind)

 There is a lot of room within this brief to demonstrate strengths with some creative coding.